praxshant/Assignment-5/README.md

-# Assignment 5 – Using TOPSIS to Pick a Pre-Trained Text Generation Model (Like a Normal Human Would)
+# Assignment 5 – Using TOPSIS to Pick a Pre-Trained Text Generation Model

-## 1. What are we even doing?
+## 1. What am i doing?

 The question for this assignment is very practical: